dmaivel/sharedgl/README.md

 cmake --build . --target sglrenderer --config Release
 ```

-If you also wish to build the client library for Linux, `libx11` is required.
+If you also wish to build the client library `libGL` for Linux, `libx11` is required.
 Build with `--target sharedgl-core`.

 For detailed build instructions for Windows, visit the [Windows section](#windows-in-a-vm).
 The renderer/server is only supported on Linux hosts.